Find out what happens when a tenant dies if they lived in a council or housing association home.

 A landlord must serve a minimum of four weeks' notice on those looking after the deceased tenant's affairs or on the Public Trustee.

-By the person looking after the affairs of the person who died
+By the person looking after the affairs of the tenant who died

 If you are looking after the affairs of the tenant who died you must: